Rihlat Travel News

 Image courtesy of Culture Summit Abu Dhabi

 It’s back!
-DCT Abu Dhabi have confirmed the dates for the seventh edition of Culture Summit Abu Dhabi to be held at Manarat Al Saadiyat, within Saadiyat Cultural District in Abu Dhabi.
+DCT Abu Dhabi have confirmed the dates for the seventh edition of Culture Summit Abu Dhabi to be held at Manarat Al Saadiyat, within the Saadiyat Cultural District.
 This year’s theme is Culture for Humanity and Beyond, and will feature a range of panels, keynotes, case studies and workshops.
 The Summit will tackle a range of topics including the digital revolution, economic inequality, geopolitical volatility, cultural identities and societal values.
 And importantly how these are being remoulded during these transformational times.

 The event’s key global partners include UNESCO, The Economist Impact, the Design Museum, Google, Solomon R. Guggenheim Museum and Foundation, and Recording Academy.
 Additional partners include notably Image Nation Abu Dhabi, International Federation of Arts Councils and Culture Agencies, Cultural Foundation, The National, the Club de Madrid, the Abrahamic Family House, Louvre Abu Dhabi, Berklee Abu Dhabi, Anwar Gargash Diplomatic Academy, and Institut FranΓ§ais.